 \subsubsection{Number of Expansions}

 Fig.~\ref{fig:resultall}~(b), (e) show the average number of resolved conflicts (i.e., expanded high-level nodes).
 Compared with CBS, CBS+EC resolves elevator conflicts more efficiently, leading to fewer average CT nodes and a higher success rate, as observed in both the \texttt{random-8-8-10} and \texttt{random-16-16-10} maps.
-Furthermore, using MDD-E with Conflict Selection and BP techniques at the high level obviously reduces expansions while ensuring the more critical conflicts are resolved first.
-The CBS+EC+MDD-E algorithm can solve the same problem with fewer high-level nodes expansions compared to the CBS algorithm.
+Furthermore, using MDD-E with Conflict Selection and BP techniques at the high level reduces expansions by prioritizing more critical conflicts.
+The CBS+EC+MDD-E algorithm can solve the same instances with fewer high-level node expansions compared to the CBS algorithm.
 For example, on the \texttt{random-16-16-10} map with $N \geq 11$, the number of expanded CT nodes in CBS+EC+MDD-E is much lower than that in CBS, and its success rate is also higher.
-Since CBS+EC+MDD-E adopts the Conflict Selection technique, it further enlarges the gap in the expansion numbers compared to CBS.